WesH0use/AWS_Developer_Notes/db.md

 You can optionally include a client token when you make a TransactWriteItems call to ensure that the request is idempotent.
 Making your transactions idempotent helps prevent application errors if the same operation is submitted multiple times due to a connection time-out or other connectivity issue.

+## A social gaming application supports the transfer of gift vouchers between users.
+When a user hits a certain milestone on the leaderboard, they earn a gift voucher that can be redeemed or transferred to another user.
+The development team wants to ensure that this transfer is captured in the database such that the records for both users are either written successfully with the new gift vouchers or the status quo is maintained.
+Which of the following solutions represent the best-fit options to meet the requirements for the given use-case?

+**Use the DynamoDB transactional read and write APIs on the table items as a single, all-or-nothing operation**

+You can use DynamoDB transactions to make coordinated all-or-nothing changes to multiple items both within and across tables.
+Transactions provide atomicity, consistency, isolation, and durability (ACID) in DynamoDB, helping you to maintain data correctness in your applications.

+**Complete both operations on RDS MySQL in a single transaction block**

+Amazon Relational Database Service (Amazon RDS) makes it easy to set up, operate, and scale a relational database with support for transactions in the cloud.
+A relational database is a collection of data items with pre-defined relationships between them.
+RDS supports the most demanding database applications.
+You can choose between two SSD-backed storage options: one optimized for high-performance Online Transaction Processing (OLTP) applications, and the other for cost-effective general-purpose use.